 LLC Electing S Corp Status: Everything You Need to Know

-S corporations and LLCs are two of the most popular legal structures for small businesses, and these businesses tend to face conflict when having to choose between the two.
-Being able to form an LLC and then electing it as an s corp status is thereby beneficial to individuals in such situations.
+S corporations and LLCs are two of the most popular legal structures for small businesses, so many businesses face a challenge when it comes to choosing between the two entities.
+In some cases, LLC status is advantageous at the state level but not for tax purposes.
+Being able to form an LLC and then electing S Corp status is thereby beneficial to individuals in such situations.

 - They operate under a “pass-through” tax treatment.